nmuggleton/two_paradoxes_womens_wellbeing/README.md

 ## Prerequisites

+### Replication and data requirements

+*Note.* Replication also requires access to the Gallup World Poll dataset.
+Various parts of the data cannot be made public, although we have included `DataSources.txt` files to clarify how we accessed the data.
+More information is available [here](https://www.gallup.com/analytics/318923/world-poll-public-datasets.aspx).

 ### Running the R Scripts

 To run the scripts in this repository, you will need a working installation of R with all the necessary package dependencies.
 We recommend using the `renv` package for managing dependencies and ensuring a reproducible environment.